mpv-player/mpv/DOCS/interface-changes.rst

     - remove the --stream-capture option and property.
 No replacement.
     - add --sub-justify
     - add --sub-ass-justify
+    - internally there's a different way to enable the demuxer cache now it can be auto-enabled even if the stream cache remains disabled
  --- mpv 0.23.0 ---
     - remove deprecated vf_vdpaurb (use "--hwdec=vdpau-copy" instead)
     - the following properties now have new semantics: